-Mail is picked up at the Carlisle Post Office twice a day at 10:00 am and 11:30 am.
+Mail is picked up at the Carlisle Post Office Monday - Friday at 10:30 am.

 Other carriers (UPS, FedEx, etc.) deliver mail at various times during the day.
 All packages containing a tracking number are processed and are available for pickup.
 Packages not picked up will be delivered to your department/office in the afternoon and will require a signature.
 Please feel free to contact the mail center when looking for a package.
 We can better serve you if you can provide a tracking number.

 The mail center does not accept or hold COD's they are returned to the sender.

 The mail center does not sell money orders of any type.
 They can be obtained at the Local Post Office and at the Quick Stop Deli located on West Louther Street.